bharney/teams-ado-mcp/README.md

 ### Implementation Steps

 1. **Set Up the Development Environment**:
-   - Install .NET SDK, Azure CLI, and Docker.
+   - Install .NET 8 SDK, Azure CLI, and Docker.
+   - Configure User Secrets for local development (see `docs/USER_SECRETS_SETUP.md`).
-   - Set up Azure resources (App Service, SQL Database, Redis Cache).
+   - Set up Azure resources using azd deployment.

 2. **Create the Teams Bot**:
    - Use the Microsoft Bot Framework to create a bot that can join meetings and listen for messages.